 Dr Malcolm Hall

-Marine Scotland, Marine Laboratory, Aberdeen AB11 9DB, UK
+Marine Scotland Science, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB, UK

-A scientific statistical consultant servicing the Marine Scotland science programme, focussing on the design and analysis of aquatic animal health and marine environment experimental, surveillance, and monitoring investigations.
-Relevant published research includes optimising aquarium-based in-vivo experimental design, estimating the prevalence and temporal changes in farmed salmonid infections, and evaluating the reliability of aquatic animal infection diagnostic tests and surveillance.
+A scientific statistical consultant servicing the Marine Scotland Science programme, focussing on the design and analysis of marine environment and aquatic animal health experimental, surveillance, and monitoring investigations.

-- Hall & Murray (2018).
-Describing temporal change in adult female Lepeophtheirus salmonis abundance on Scottish farmed Atlantic salmon at the national and regional levels.
+Hall and Murray (2018) Describing temporal change in adult female Lepeophtheirus salmonis abundance on Scottish farmed Atlantic salmon at the national and regional levels.
 Aquaculture 489, 148-153.